Tool Dependencies

 Configure dependencies for your tools on different platforms

-Tools run where the Sidecar is running and each tool has its own dependencies such as npx
+Tools run where the Sidecar is running and each tool has its own dependencies such as npx, node, python, uv

 etc.